Sir John Dugdale Astley, 3rd Baronet: Life

-He was the son of the 2nd Baronet (created 1821) Sir Francis Dugdale Astley and wife Emma Dorothea Lethbridge, and a descendant of Lord Astley.
+He was the son of the 2nd Baronet (created 1821), Sir Francis Dugdale Astley, and his wife Emma Dorothea Lethbridge, and a descendant of Lord Astley.

-From 1848 to 1859, he was in the Scots Fusilier Guards, serving in the Crimean War and retiring as a Lieutenant-Colonel.
+From 1848 to 1859, he served in the Scots Fusilier Guards, seeing action in the Crimean War and retiring as a Lieutenant-Colonel.

 On 22 May 1858, he married an heiress, Eleanor Blanche Mary Corbett, of Elsham Hall, North Lincolnshire.
-Eleanor (died 7 June 1897) was the daughter of Thomas George Corbett (died 5 July 1868) and wife (married 15 December 1837) Lady Mary Noel Beauclerk (28 December 1810 – 29 November 1850), daughter of the 8th Duke of St Albans.
-He thereafter devoted himself to sports including horse racing, boxing and pedestrianism.
-He was a popular figure at horse race meetings, known familiarly as "the Mate", and for winning and losing large sums of money.
-Two famous jockeys that rode regularly for him were George Fordham and Charlie Wood.
+Eleanor (died 7 June 1897) was the daughter of Thomas George Corbett (died 5 July 1868) and his wife Lady Mary Noel Beauclerk (28 December 1810 – 29 November 1850), whom he had married on 15 December 1837.
+Lady Mary was the daughter of the 8th Duke of St Albans.
+Thereafter, Sir John devoted himself to sports, including horse racing, boxing, and pedestrianism.
+He was a popular figure at horse race meetings, known familiarly as 'the Mate', and for winning and losing large sums of money.
+Two famous jockeys who rode regularly for him were George Fordham and Charlie Wood.

 He succeeded to the baronetcy in 1873.
-From 1874 to 1880 he was the Conservative Member of Parliament for North Lincolnshire, like his father in law before him.
+From 1874 to 1880, he was the Conservative Member of Parliament for North Lincolnshire, as his father-in-law had been before him.

-Just before his death in October 1894, he published entertaining reminiscences under the title of Fifty Years of My Life.
-This contains the first recorded appearance of the phrase "like a duck to water" – I always took to shooting like a duck to water.
+Shortly before his death in October 1894, he published entertaining reminiscences under the title Fifty Years of My Life.
+This contains the first recorded appearance of the phrase 'like a duck to water' – I always took to shooting like a duck to water.